Procedural Generation of Articulated Simulation-Ready Assets: Infinigen-Articulated

-Infinigen-Sim leverages Blender’s procedural modeling tools \citep{blender}, especially \textit{Geometry Nodes} and \textit{Shader Nodes}, which are an artist-friendly, GUI-based, domain specific language for procedural generation.
-These tools allow users to create meshes and materials by composing primitives, geometric transformations, and scalar vector arithmetic, all represented as nodes in a direct acyclic graph.
-Geometry nodes are widely adopted among 3D artists in the modeling community, with extensive documentation and a large ecosystem of tutorials and resources.
+Infinigen-Articulated leverages Blender’s procedural modeling tools \cite{blender}, namely \textit{Geometry Nodes} and \textit{Shader Nodes}, which are an artist-friendly, GUI-based, domain specific language for procedural generation.
+These tools allow users to create meshes and materials by composing nodes representing primitives, geometric transformations, and scalar vector arithmetic in a directed acyclic graph.
 These node-based tools are general purpose and can represent essentially all desirable object geometries.

 To design articulated assets within this system, we create two new nodes that implement revolute and prismatic joints.
 These nodes accept two incoming geometries (defined via prior nodes) and introduce a parent-child relationship annotated with the relevant joint type.
 Each joint node also allows users to set the pivot position, axis, and joint range, either as fixed values or through parameters passed from other nodes.
-Users can leverage Blender’s built-in math nodes to compute these values directly from the asset’s geometry within the node graph.
-Several example uses of these joint nodes are shown in Appendix Sec. \ref{sec:appendix_example_articulations}.
+For the provided generators, we leverage Blender’s built-in math nodes to compute these values directly from the asset’s geometry within the node graph.

-These joint nodes have three purposes.
-First, they directly speed up the procedural generator creation process, since they implement a commonly used operation which no longer needs to be re-implemented for each object that uses a hinge or sliding joint.
+These joint nodes have four purposes.
+First, they speed up the procedural generator creation process since they implement a commonly used operation which no longer needs to be re-implemented for each object that uses a hinge or sliding joint.
 Second, they provide immediate visual feedback as to the effect of a joint: a hinge joint node with a certain origin or angle extent input will immediately transform the child geometry in the GUI according to those inputs, which prevents erroneous values and can be used to debug any arithmetic expressions responsible for calculating the joint parameters.
 Third, this standardized implementation of joints allows us to add logic to save all joint metadata in a standard format for later use.
+Fourth, these nodes can store semantic information, ensuring consistent, fine-grained joint and geometry naming across all procedurally generated assets within a class.